linebender/xilem/masonry/src/doc/03_masonry_concepts.md

-**TODO - This is copy-pasted from the pass spec RFC, needs to be edited.**
+# Concepts and definitions

-This section describes concepts mentioned by name elsewhere in the RFCs and gives them a semi-formal definition for future reference.
+This section describes concepts mentioned by name elsewhere in the documentation and gives them a semi-formal definition for reference.

 ## Widget status